On some results of Korobov and Larcher and Zaremba's conjecture: Introduction

 Also, if $q$ is a sufficiently large square--free number, then \eqref{f:main_M}, \eqref{f:main_expansion} take place.\\ Finally, if $q=p^n$, $p$ is an arbitrary prime, then \eqref{f:main_M}, \eqref{f:main_expansion} hold for sufficiently large $n$. \end{theorem}

 In our first new result, we improve Theorem \ref{t:Larcher_old} and, moreover, obtain a good lower bound \eqref{f:Larcher_number} for the number $a$ with small $S(a)$.
 By $\mathcal{Z}$ denote the collection of all denominators $q$ satisfying the conditions of Theorem \ref{t:main}.
 In other words, $q\in \mathcal{Z}$ if one of the following three conditions is satisfied:{ }\\ $\bullet$ $q=p^{\a_1}_1 \dots p^{\a_s}_s$, where $p_j$ are sufficiently large primes.\\ $\bullet$ $q=p_1 \dots p_s$, where $p_j$ are primes and $q$ is sufficiently large.\\ $\bullet$ $q= p^n$, where $p$ is any prime and $n$ is a sufficiently large number. { }\\ In particular, we assume that $q$ is a sufficiently large number.
 Here and everywhere, by ``sufficiently large'' we mean the existence an absolute constant such that $q$ (or other quantities) is greater than this constant.
 Note that the set $\mathcal{Z}$ has positive density (at least $6/\pi^2$, but not density equal to one, as in the ``almost all'' result of Bourgain and Kontorovich, see \cite{bourgain2011zarembas}, \cite{BK_Zaremba}) and includes all sufficiently large primes.
-Finally, the important quantity $w_M$ is defined in formula \eqref{f:Hensley_HD} below.
+Finally, the important quantity $w_M$ is the the Hausdorff dimension of the set $\{ \a = [0; c_1,c_2,\dots] \in [0,1] ~:~ \forall c_j \le M \}$, see formula \eqref{f:Hensley_HD} below.

 \begin{theorem} Let $q\in \mathcal{Z}$ be a positive integer and

 Then there are at least

 positive integers $a$, $(a,q)=1$ such that for